 Staple pieces to last

 At Bo+Tee we pride ourselves on premium quality fabrics that can be washed and worn time and time again.
-We have so many key wardrobe pieces to suit all styles so make sure you check out our recent collections, we’re sure there’ll be something you love!
+We have so many key wardrobe pieces to suit all styles so make sure you check out our newest collections, we’re sure there’ll be something you love!

 If you need some more inspiration on how to style your capsule wardrobe then make sure you head over to our dedicated blog post.
 Here you’ll find the best tips and tricks, including how to create your capsule wardrobe and ways to wear it.

-Paying back your student loan
+Paying back and managing your student loan

 If you’re on a plan 1 student loan then you’ll start your loan repayments after you earn £1,657 per month (before tax).
 If you’re on a plan 2 loan then you’ll start your repayments after you earn over £2,274 per month (before tax).